SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/partner/add-user.md

     ![Add use -screenshot][img6]

-4. Enter a valid email address, then select the user from the list.
+4. Enter a valid name or email address, then select the user from the list.

     ![Find user by email in the SuperOffice Developer Portal -screenshot][img7]